ricshaw/MRI_motion_model/README.md

 # MRI Motion Model

 This python code can be used to generate patient movement artefacts in MRI scans.\
-It can be applied to 2D or 3D images.\
+It can be applied to both 2D or 3D images.\
-Please find the examples code to see how it can be used in your projects.\
+Please find the examples.py code to see how it can be used in your projects.\
-The code can be used as a data augmentation in Deep Learning pipelines and can be integrated with Torchvision transforms.
+The code can be used for data augmentation in Deep Learning pipelines and can be integrated with Torchvision transforms.

 # Citation